Our Delivery Truck Accident Attorneys Will Fight For Your Rights

 - Exchange information with the other party or parties.
 You should talk to the delivery truck driver and exchange information.
 This includes name, number, email address, insurance company information, and insurance policy number.
 Remember that you’ll want to limit contact to this exchange of information.
-Things you say at the seen can potentially later be taken out of context and twisted by the other party’s legal team, so keep it short and to the point.
+Things you say at the scene can potentially later be taken out of context and twisted by the other party’s legal team, so keep it short and to the point.

 - Report the accident to your insurance company.
 It’s extremely important to report the accident to your insurance company as soon as possible.
-The details of how your insurance company will be involved depends on the state — for example, Pennsylvania is a no-fault state, which means that your own insurance covers your medical care.
+The details of how your insurance company will be involved depend on the state — for example, Pennsylvania is a no-fault state, which means that your own insurance covers your medical care.
 In an at-fault state, the party that caused the accident pays for the other party’s medical care.
 But in all states, letting your insurance company know an accident has occurred — and that the other party is a delivery driver for a specific company — is crucial.
 If you wait too long, they may deny coverage.

-When you work with a Munley law attorney, you can rest assured that he or she will examine every last detail of your case to make sure you receive fair and adequate compensation.
-You should not lose a dime because of something as horrible as an accident happening to you.
+When you work with Munley Law Personal Injury Attorneys, you can rest assured that he or she will examine every last detail of your case to make sure you receive fair and adequate compensation.
+You should not lose a dime because of something as horrible as a delivery truck accident happening to you.
 That said, the compensation you receive depends heavily on the specifics of your case — the extent of your injuries, your lost wages, and more — so it can be difficult to give a general estimate.
 However, there are certain areas that will most likely be covered via compensation.

 - Your medical bills

 - The cost of physical or psychological therapy